-Estimates of farm income in Scotland (including Farm Business Income (FBI), which is the headline measure produced by the Scottish Government) come from the Farm Accounts Survey (FAS) for Scotland, which is based on a sample of 494 farms in 2010/11 and 484 farms in 2009/10.
-Other estimates of farm income that are derived from the FAS include; Net Farm Income, Cash Income, Farm Corporate Income and Farm Investment Income.
+Estimates of farm income in Scotland (including Farm Business Income (FBI), which is the headline measure produced by the Scottish Government) come from the Farm Business Survey (FBS) (previously called the Farm Accounts Survey (FAS)) for Scotland, which is based on a sample of approximately 500 farms.
+Other estimates of farm income that are derived from the FBS include; Net Farm Income, Cash Income, Farm Corporate Income and Farm Investment Income.

-Annual data collection for the FAS is carried out by The Scottish Agricultural College (SAC) on behalf of the Scottish Government (SG).
-SAC recruits a sample of farms (stratified appropriately) and collects data directly from them through farm visits and detailed examination of the each business's books and paperwork.
-The processed data is passed, when complete, to the Scottish Government for analysis and publication.
+Annual data collection for the FBS is carried out by Scotland's Rural College (SRUC) on behalf of the Scottish Government (SG).
+SRUC recruits a sample of farms (stratified appropriately) and collects data directly from them through farm visits and detailed examination of the each business's books and paperwork.
+When complete, the processed data is anonymised and passed to the Scottish Government for analysis and publication.

 Currently, around 500 fully-reconciled farm accounts are compiled each year, constructed from the information supplied by co-operating farmers.
-The Contractor collects detailed financial and economic information (and some physical information, such as crop areas and stock numbers) for the farm business on outputs, inputs, income and balance sheets.
+SRUC collects detailed financial and economic information (and some physical information, such as crop areas and stock numbers) for the farm business on outputs, inputs, income and balance sheets.
 Imputed items are estimated for non-cash transactions (e.g. inputs of family labour) to complete the economic picture of the business.
-Information is also collected where possible for the farmer and spouse on their non-farming income (e.g., from other employment or self-employment, investments, pensions, and social payments) and on the hours spent earning other incomes.
-The financial information is collected to observe the overall performance of the farm business for a particular year and to contribute, essentially, to the construction of a full profit-and-loss account and a balance sheet.
+Information is also collected where possible for the farmer and spouse on their non-farming income (e.g. from other employment or self-employment, investments, pensions, and social payments) and on the hours spent earning other incomes.
+The financial information is collected to observe the overall performance of the farm business for a particular year and to contribute to the construction of a full profit-and-loss account and a balance sheet.
 The physical data are used primarily to classify the farm according to its type and size.

-The FAS results are obtained from a sample of farms that are stratified by farm type, and size.
+The FBS results are obtained from a sample of farms that are stratified by farm type and size.
 The survey does not currently include farms predominantly engaged in horticulture, poultry, egg production or pig production.
 The coverage of the survey is restricted to those farms which have considerable economic activity (at least 25,000 Euros of output) and are not considered as spare-time farms (have a Standard Labour Requirement (SLR) of more than 0.5).